-- Official transcripts from all post-secondary schools attended - Three "Recommendation for Admission" forms (Appendix B; two academic, one pastor) - 3.
-Complete Standardized Testing - Students must take and submit official test scores for the GRE or MAT. - Applicants whose first language is not English must also submit scores for the Test of English as a Foreign Language (TOEFL). - 4.
-Complete interview and submit research sample - All applicants must come to campus for an admissions interview. - Applicants must submit a research paper written at the master's level on a biblical or theological topic.
+• Official transcripts from all post-secondary schools attended

+- Three "Recommendation for Admission" forms (Appendix B; two academic, one pastor) - 3.
+Complete Standardized Testing, if necessary - Optional: Submit official test scores for the GRE or MAT for consideration in cases of low GPA (see Handbook section 1.2.3)

+- Applicants whose first language is not English must also submit scores for the Test of English as a Foreign Language (TOEFL).4.
+Complete interview and submit research sample - All applicants must participate in an admissions interview. - Applicants must submit a research paper written at the master's level on a biblical or theological topic.

-All items requested on the LBC|Capital application form should be sent to:
+All items requested on the LBC|Capital application form should be emailed to Capitaloffice@lbc.edu or sent to: